unitedstates/congress/README.md

     ./run bills --force --fast

 For bills and amendments, the --fast flag will only download bills that appear to have new activity based on whether the bill's search result listing on pages like http://thomas.loc.gov/cgi-bin/bdquery/d?d113:0:./list/bss/d113HR.lst: have changed.
 This doesn't detect all changes to a bill, but it results in a much faster scrape by not having to fetch the pages for every bill.
+You should still do a complete re-download (without `--fast`) every so often to ensure data is fully current.

 For votes, the --fast flag will have the scraper download only votes taken in the last three days, which is the time during which most vote changes and corrections are posted.